data-integrations/whole-file-ingest/docs/FileCopySink-batchsink.md

-# Local File Copy Batch Sink
+# File Copy Batch Sink

 Description
 -----------
-The Local File Copy plugin is a sink plugin that takes file metadata records as inputs and copies the files into the local HDFS or the local filesystem.
+The File Copy plugin is a sink plugin that takes file metadata records as inputs and copies the files into the local HDFS or the local filesystem.

 Use Case